RamiyanGangatharan/UrbanFracture/README.md

     - Make game not pause at start
 - In addition to the issues above, I need to configure a proper settings menu

+Fixed:
+- Weapon Sound adjusted
+- Pause on start fixed
+- Added a back button to level select

 ---

 ### Thursday, May 22nd, 2025